turingschool/mod-0-project-fe/section1/reflection.md

 6. Think of a site or app you use frequently.
 What are three variables that are probably used?
 Which data type would each of those variables probably hold?

 - Spotify:

--
-..-timesListened: number
+..* timesListened: number

-..-albums: string
+..* albums: string

-..-genre: string
+..* genre: string

 7. In your own words, explain what concatenation is.